 Spinal cord stimulation offers hope to patients with severe pain when nothing else works.
 Board-certified physical medicine and rehabilitation specialist George Drakes, MD, and his team at Metro Spine PC specialize in neuromodulation techniques like spinal cord stimulation.
-The practice has offices in Clinton and Oxon Hill, Maryland, and Washington, DC, offering spinal cord stimulator trials and implantation.
+The practice has offices in Clinton and Oxon Hill, Maryland, offering spinal cord stimulator trials and implantation.
 Call your nearest Metro Spine PC office today or schedule a consultation online to see if spinal cord stimulation is a good choice for your pain disorder.

 Spinal cord stimulation treats severe, chronic (long-term) back and neck pain when other treatments are ineffective.

 Your nervous system uses electrical impulses to relay sensations like pain, pleasure, heat, and cold, ensure organs function, and activate muscles.
 Spinal cord stimulation uses similar electrical pulses to disrupt nerve communication, limiting the nerve signals causing pain and other unpleasant problems.

 The Metro Spine PC team implants the spinal cord stimulator unit delivering the electrical pulses under your skin.
 You control it using a hand-held device, matching the electrical signal strength and frequency to your pain levels.